-10-Year-Old Survives Gruesome Shark Attack at Disney Resort: 'I'm Grateful He's Alive,' Mom Says
+10-Year-Old Survives Gruesome Shark Attack During Beach Trip: 'I'm Grateful He's Alive,' Mom Says

-The Turrell family had only been on the beach at Disney’s Hilton Head Island Resort in South Carolina for about an hour when 10-year-old Jei Turrell ran from the water, screaming “shark!”
+The Turrell family had only been on the beach at Hilton Head Island in South Carolina for about an hour when 10-year-old Jei Turrell ran from the water, screaming “shark!”

 “I immediately thought he was messing around then saw blood and flesh on his arm,” Jei’s mom, Tonya Turrell, tells PEOPLE.
 “I had a towel wrapped around my waist so I took it off and wrapped it around his arm immediately and put pressure.
 [I] ran up to the lifeguard stand.”